Exploring the Galapagos

 The main attraction of staying on land in a lodge, rather than on a boat, is that you can experience a greater level of comfort, space and privacy.
 There is a wider choice of food because even though most of the food is imported to the Galapagos, food storage can be limited on a boat.
 Although some of the boats are slowly implementing complimentary internet access on board (La Pinta & Silversea), due to the remoteness of some of the islands it is usually slow and involves additional cost.

-The lodges on Santa Cruz have their own boats for day trips out into the National Park and you can even book the lodges in conjunction with a set activity program to go out and visit the islands, much like you would on a cruise.
+The lodges on Santa Cruz have their own boats for day trips out into the National Park and you can even book the lodges in conjunction with a set activity programme to go out and visit the islands, much like you would on a cruise.
 There are four main islands that can be visited by day boats, the furthest being Bartolome which is 2.5 hours each way.
-Pikaia lodge and Finch Bay have their own day boats, however it’s important to be aware that the Galapagos National Park only licences seven day boats to minimize the environmental impact and stress on the wildlife and so the timings of the day trips are fixed.
+Pikaia lodge and Finch Bay have their own day boats, however it’s important to be aware that the Galapagos National Park only licences seven day boats to minimise the environmental impact and stress on the wildlife and so the timings of the day trips are fixed.
 Therefore we always recommend pre-booking your day trips with us, or we can advise on packages ranging from three to five nights so that you make the most of your Galapagos adventure.

 Guests at the quirky Galapagos Safari Camp have the choice of two day boats which gives them slightly more choice and flexibility.
 On a day trip you have lunch on board and there’s almost always a chance to snorkel with wildlife, whether it’s a penguin or a turtle, it is the most extraordinary experience!

-The majority of guests however opt to take a cruise in the Galapagos, because it allows for the most coverage of the islands and the boat can move from site to site while you’re enjoying lunch, or sleeping at night, so it maximizes your time on the islands themselves and you get to see more of the extraordinary wildlife than if based on land.
+The majority of guests however opt to take a cruise in the Galapagos, because it allows for the most coverage of the islands and the boat can move from site to site while you’re enjoying lunch, or sleeping at night, so it maximises your time on the islands themselves and you get to see more of the extraordinary wildlife than if based on land.

 From your first panga ride (inflatable rib) to your expedition boat, your Galapagos adventure begins.
 You’ll then settle into your cabin, get introduced to your crew, have a safety briefing and set sail to your first point of call.
 Setting foot on a beach that is deserted, apart from a heap of marine iguanas piled on top of one another or a sea lion dozing is a thrilling experience.
-The animals are so curious and friendly, it is only the brilliantly colored Sally Lightfoot crabs that scuttle away.
+The animals are so curious and friendly, it is only the brilliantly coloured Sally Lightfoot crabs that scuttle away.